Child Protection and Safeguarding

 All staff will be made aware of the heightened vulnerability of LGBTQ+ pupils, who evidence suggests are also more likely to be targeted by their peers.
 In some cases, pupils who are perceived to be LGBTQ+, regardless of whether they are LGBTQ+, can be just as vulnerable to abuse as LGBTQ+ pupils.
 The school’s response to sexual violence and sexual harassment between pupils of the same sex will be equally as robust as it is for incidents between children of the opposite sex.

-The school’s procedures for managing allegations of peer-on-peer abuse are outlined in the School Behaviour and Anti – Bullying Policy.
-Staff will follow these procedures.
+The school’s procedures for managing allegations of child-on-child abuse are outlined in the Anti – Bullying Policy.

-• Risk assessments will be recorded and kept under review as a minimum termly.
+- Risk assessments (if required) will be recorded and kept under review as a minimum termly

 Through training, all staff will be made aware of the indicators which may signal a pupil is at risk from, or is involved with, serious violent crime.
 These indicators include, but are not limited to: